A.B./B.S. in Earth and Atmospheric Sciences

 Earth and atmospheric sciences graduates will be able to seek careers dealing with energy, mineral and water resources, natural hazards, weather and climate forecasting, ocean resources, and a host of environmental issues through employment in academia, government and the private sector.
 The major also prepares students for careers in environmental management and policy, law or medicine, science journalism and K-12 science education.

-For further information about this major, contact the Director of Undergraduate Studies, Professor Larry Brown (firstname.lastname@example.org), or the Undergraduate Programs Coordinator, Savannah Williams (email@example.com).
-Visit Savannah Williams in 2124 Snee Hall to declare the major!
+For further information about this major, contact the Director of Undergraduate Studies, Professor Esteban Gazel (firstname.lastname@example.org), or the Undergraduate Programs Coordinator, Carl Cornell (email@example.com).
+Ready to declare the major?
+Visit Savannah Williams in 2124 Snee Hall!

 In addition to the requirements listed below, students must complete general requirements specific to their college.
 Students should visit their college's advising center for more information.

 An understanding of the Earth requires a strong grounding in math and the basic physical and biological sciences.
 The requirements described below are the minimum requirements for the major.
 Students anticipating graduate study or careers in the earth sciences are strongly urged to complete additional math and basic sciences courses relevant to their concentration.